-Today we live in a world of data where humans produce around 2.5 quintillion bytes of data everyday.
-For perspective, that is 2.5 followed by 18 zeros.
-With data being produced everyday, there are bound to be security issues.
-The cost of an average data breach in 2021 was estimated to be around 4.24 million US dollars.
+Today we live in a world of data where humans produce around 2.5 quintillion bytes of data every day.
+For perspective, that is 2.5, followed by 18 zeros.
+With data being produced every day, there are bound to be security issues.
+Experts estimated the cost of an average data breach in 2021 to be around 4.24 million US dollars.
 The more alarming trend is that this cost is a 10% rise from 2019.

-In this blog we will throw some light on the following aspects of AES encryption algorithm
+In this blog, we will throw some light on the following aspects of the AES encryption algorithm

 The AES encryption algorithm is an algorithm that is really hard to crack.
 How hard?
-It is estimated that even the fastest supercomputer in the world would require more than 100 trillion years to break the encryption of AES with a brute force attack.
+Experts estimate that breaking the encryption of AES with a brute-force attack would take more than 100 trillion years, even for the fastest supercomputer in the world.
 Even Quantum computers will take at least six months to break an AES algorithm.

-According to many experts AES is one of the most secure encryption algorithms ever created.
+Many experts consider AES to be one of the most secure encryption algorithms ever created.
 The creators of AES have made it publicly available.
-This creates suspicion in the minds of many people that how secure can an algorithm be if it’s open source?
+This creates suspicion in many people’s minds about how secure can an algorithm be if it’s open source.
 Another way of looking at this is that the makers of this algorithm are so confident that they released it to the public.
 Another thing worth noting is that right from Federal agencies to the military most of these organizations still use the AES encryption standard.
-If they stop using it then we might think that something is not right.
+If they stop using it, we might think something is wrong.
 But their continued use of the AES algorithm in cryptography suggests that everything is fine.

 The Advanced Encryption Standard, or AES, is a method for encrypting data in a way that is much stronger than traditional methods.
-The first version of the standard was released in 1996 and has been improved on several times since then to keep up with the needs of today’s data security requirements.
+The first version of the standard was released in 1996, and experts have improved it several times since then to meet the needs of today’s data security requirements.
 The basic premise of the AES standard is to use a series of rotations and substitutions to transform plaintext data into ciphertext.
-This process is known as encryption.
+We know this process as encryption.

-Aes is a symmetric algorithm which uses the same key for both encryption and decryption, and which was originally designed for military and government use.
-The key size is usually 128 bytes (16 bits) and is typically changed very infrequently to provide maximal protection against brute force attacks.
+AES is a symmetric algorithm that uses the same key for encryption and decryption and originated as a design for military and government use.
+The key size is usually 128 bytes (16 bits) and is typically changed infrequently to provide maximum protection against brute force attacks.

-The AES encryption online algorithm has become the cryptographic technology of choice for people who want to securely encrypt their data.
-Federal government agencies as well as non-government agencies use the AES encryption daily in order to protect their sensitive data.
+The AES encryption online algorithm has become the cryptographic technology of choice for people who want to encrypt their data securely.
+Federal government agencies, as well as non-government agencies, use AES encryption daily in order to protect their sensitive data.

 The following Is a graphical illustration of the AES algorithm at work

 A sender sends a plain text file to an encryption server.
-On this server a AES secret key is used to encrypt the plain text data into ciphertext data.
+We use an AES secret key on this server to encrypt the plain text data into ciphertext data.
 The receiver of the file can only read the contents of the file if he has the secret key to open the file.

 The DES (Data Encryption Standard) encryption algorithm was the predecessor to the AES encryption algorithm.
-While it was sufficient for the needs of the generation of computers when it was created, with every passing year it became very easy for hackers to break into the DES algorithm.
+While it sufficed for the needs of the generation of computers when it was created, with every passing year, hackers found it increasingly easy to break into the DES algorithm.
 We have shown that in the below image.

 Here is a brief overview of how the AES encryption mechanism works.
-The major design principle of AES is known as the substitution permutation network.
+AES is known for its major design principle called the substitution permutation network.
 The substitution permutation network refers to a series of mathematical operations linked with each other.
-The network works by applying a lot of layers of substitution boxes and permutation boxes to play in text.
+The network works by applying a lot of layers of substitution boxes and permutation boxes to play in the text.
 This process produces the cipher text block.
 The ciphertext is an unreadable conversion of plain text data.
-Humans cannot read the AES ciphertext until they have the correct AES key used to decrypt the data.
+Humans cannot read the AES ciphertext until they use the correct AES key to decrypt the data.

 AES has three key sizes

-Although the key length of the AESA encryption algorithm varies; the block size is always 128 bits.
-Many of you might wonder why there are different key lengths?
-A lot of you might also have the question that if the 256 bit key is the strongest of the lot, then why don’t we just use this single key instead of the other two?
+Although the key length of the AESA encryption algorithm varies, the block size is always 128 bits.
+Many of you might wonder why there are different key lengths.
+Many of you might also question that if the 256-bit key is the strongest of the lot, then why don’t we just use this single key instead of the other two?

 The thing is, there are resource constraints.
-For instance if you have a mobile app that uses the AES-256 instead of the AES-128 then it will drain the phone’s battery faster.
-Hence in case your app does not require a higher level of encryption, it is best to go with a lower level of encryption to save on resources utilized.
+For instance, if you have a mobile app that uses AES-256 instead of AES-128, then it will drain the phone’s battery faster.
+Hence, if your app does not require a higher level of encryption, it is best to go with a lower level of encryption to save on resources utilized.

 Example of how AES encryption looks like: